Top 5 fundamentals for the Top 5 commodity ETFs

 What’s unique about broad ETFs is that due to the diversification, they tend to offer better protection against market shocks.

-Commodity specific ETFs: These are ETFs focussing on a specific commodity.
+Commodity specific ETFs: These are ETFs focusing on a specific commodity.
 For example, you could have Oil ETF that focuses on different variations of crude oil.
 Examples include Brent Crude oil, or the West Texas Instrument (WTI).

 Industry specific ETFs: AAs the name suggests, these ETFs track specific industries.
 In many cases, industry-specific ETFs track companies that are closely involved with the commodity.
 Examples include ETFs that are involved in drilling and refining of crude oil.
 Or it can also be mining companies in the natural resources or precious metals sector.